laurama16/IBIO4490/03-Python/README.md

-# You only have to run the file run2.py
+# You only have to run the file run2.py with python3